 The Occupational Safety and Health Administration (OSHA) requires employers to maintain a record of occupational injuries and illnesses that have occurred among employees and to make that information available to OSHA on request.
 Employers maintain the information from these OSHArecordable events in the OSHA 200 Log.
-OSHA-recordable events differ from health events captured through returnto-work clearances in at least two important respects: 1) they do not necessarily result in days lost from work, and 2) they are usually accompanied by a specific determination that they are workrelated.
+OSHA-recordable events differ from health events captured through returnto-work clearances in at least two important respects: 1) they do not necessarily result in days lost from work, and 2) they usually are accompanied by a specific determination that they are workrelated.

-Figure 11 shows the distribution of OSHA events by gender and age.
-There were 46 OSHA-recordable events among women and 185 OSHA-recordable events among men.
-The rate of OSHA-recordable events was the similar for men (4 per 100 workers) and women (3 per 100 workers).
-The average number of lost or restricted workdays increased with age for women.
+Figure 14 shows the distribution of OSHA events by gender and age.
+There were 41 OSHA-recordable events among women and 100 OSHA-recordable events among men.
+The overall rate of OSHA-recordable events was the same for men and women (3 per 100 workers).
+The average number of lost or restricted workdays increased with age for men.

-Figure 11.
+Figure 14.
 OSHA-Recordable Events by Gender and Age

-The distribution of OSHA-recordable events by job category and gender is shown in Figure 12.
-The Security group had the highest rate of OSHA events (11 per 100 workers) among women.
-Nuclear Workers had the highest rate of OSHA events among men (15 per 100 workers).
-Women had higher rates of OSHA-recordable events than did men in five job categories: Management; Engineering, Scientific, and Health Care; Administrative; Security; and Laborers and General Workers.
-Men and women in the Unknown job category, women in the Operators and Crafts categories, and male Administrative workers did not report any OSHA events.
+The distribution of OSHA-recordable events by job category and gender is shown in Figure 15.
+The Crafts and Laborers and General Workers groups had the highest rate of OSHA events (14 per 100 workers) among women.
+Nuclear Workers had the highest rate of OSHA events among men (9 per 100 workers).
+Women had higher rates of OSHA-recordable events than did men in five job categories: Management, Administrative, Crafts, Nuclear Workers, and Laborers and General Workers.
+Men and women in the Security job category, women in the Operators job category, and men in the Administrative job category did not report any OSHA events.

-Figure 12.
+Figure 15.
 OSHA-Recordable Events by Job Category and Gender

-The average number of workdays lost or with restricted activity due to an OSHA event was over 30 percent higher for men (8 days) than for women (6 days).
-Women in the Laborers and General Workers category averaged the highest number of lost or restricted workdays (18 days).
-Operators had the highest average number of lost or restricted workdays (24 days) among men.
-This average was based on five events, two of which involved unspecified injuries to the shoulder and to multiple sites, resulting in 43 and 76 lost / restricted workdays, respectively.
+The average number of workdays lost or with restricted activity due to an OSHA event was almost 3 times greater for women (14 days) than for men (5 days).
+Women in the Technical group averaged the highest number of lost or restricted workdays (27 days), although only one of the four events included a report of lost/restricted workdays (106 days).
+The event resulted in shoulder pain and a sprain/strain of the neck from overexertion and strenuous movement.
+Operators had the highest average number of lost or restricted workdays (8 days) among men.